-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+By letter dated May 23, 2013, the NRC staff requested additional information regarding testing and calibration of the instrument channels (RAI-11).
+In its letter dated July 22, 2013, the licensee stated that the requested information was not yet available and it anticipates submitting this information in the August 2014, 6-month status report.
 The staff has identified this request as:

 - a) Further information describing the maintenance and testing program the licensee will establish and implement to ensure that regular testing and calibration is performed and verified by inspection and audit to demonstrate conformance with design and system readiness requirements.
-Please include a description of the plans for ensuring that necessary channel checks, functional tests, periodic calibration, and maintenance will be conducted for the level measurement system and its supporting equipment. - b) Information describing compensatory actions when both channels are out-oforder, and the implementation procedures. - c) Additional information describing expedited and compensatory actions in the maintenance procedure to address when one of the instrument channels cannot be restored to functional status within 90 days.
+Include a description of your plans for ensuring that necessary channel checks, functional tests, periodic calibration, and maintenance will be conducted for the level measurement system and its supporting equipment. - b) A description of how the guidance in NEI 12-02 section 4.3 regarding compensatory actions for one or both non-functioning channels will be addressed. - c) A description of what compensatory actions are planned in the event that one of the non-functioning instrument channel cannot be restored to functional status within 90 days.

-(This information was previously requested as RAI-11 in the NRC letter dated June 24, 2013.
-However, based on feedback from the licensees, this RAI has been revised as above.)
+(This information was previously requested as RAI-11 in NRC letter dated May 23, 2013)